-Action Timescale Lead (others involved in italics) Cost and funding Project status: draft proposal, final proposal, implementing Progress Update 4 Produce a technical construction guide setting out the environmental construction standards we are aiming for on council-led schemes and councilowned property, encompassing major works, general maintenance and repairs.
+Action Timescale Lead (others involved in italics) Cost and funding Project status: draft proposal, final proposal, implementing Pro 4 Produce a technical construction guide setting out the environmental construction standards we are aiming for on council-led schemes and council-owned property, encompassing major works, general maintenance and repairs.
 Work with our contractors to learn from their experience.
-2023/24 Head of FM Client, Head of Programme and Project Management and Head of Climate Action and Sustainability Additional funding required to commission this.
-This work has been superseded by the Pathways to Net Zero work, the outcome of which will be used to inform this.
-5 Highlight to commercial tenants opportunities to access funding for retrofit, boiler upgrades, energy efficiency measures etc. from the government, Mayor of London etc. Ongoing Head of Asset Management Promotion of scheme.
-Funding met from existing budgets.
-Implementing Information has been provided to tenants such as the Cryer Arts Theatre.
-COU NCIL FLEET: 6 At the end of the current contract, switch as many of the Council's small fleet vehicles as possible to electric and encourage partners to do the same.
+2023/24 Head of FM Client Head of Programme and Project Management Head of Climate Action and Sustainability Additional funding required to commission this.
+Draft proposal Thi: Pat whi In tl nur acc (see 5 Highlight to commercial tenants opportunities to access funding for retrofit, boiler upgrades, energy efficiency measures etc. from the government, Mayor of London etc. Ongoing Head of Asset Management Promotion of scheme.
+Funding met from existing budgets Implementing Info as t COU INCIL FLEET: 6 At the end of the current contract, switch as many of the Council's small fleet vehicles as possible to electric and encourage partners to do the same.
 2024/25 Technical Services Manager Cost to be determined by procurement activity.
-Draft proposal This is dependent upon procurement and the availability of electric vehicles; as well as the completion of infrastructure projects.
-7 Understand the feasibility and costs of installing the electric charging infrastructure needed at the Council's Civic Offices to enable Mitie to switch to electric vans and to support the Council's switch at the end of the contract.
+Draft proposal Ten anc a fu cur 7 Understand the feasibility and costs of installing the electric charging infrastructure needed at the Council's Civic Offices to enable Mitie to switch to electric vans and to support the Council's switch at the end of the contract.
 On-street charging points delivered for residents and businesses are also important to support this.
-Work continues to explore other options with UK Power Networks in 2022/23.
-Energy Manager / Head of FM Client Additional electricity supply is required meaning costs are circa £270,000.
-Draft proposal Initial feasibility work highlighted issues around viability.
-Work was delayed due to COVID-19 testing centre at the site.
-Survey and utility searches of the Council's Civic Offices site undertaken.
-New quote obtained from supplier with works due to take place next year.
+2023/24 Energy Manager Head of FM Client Additional electricity supply is required meaning costs are circa £350,000.
+Implementing Inst to t in 2 n the interim period, the council has trialled a umber of approaches to deliver schemes in ccordance with its climate commitments see action 2 above).